pudly/schmopera-hugo/content/articles/sex-is-one-of-the-perks-of-conducting.md

 ---
-title: "Sex is one of the perks of conducting."
+title: "&quot;Sex is one of the perks of conducting.&quot;"
 ---

 Norman Lebrecht's [new article for *The Spectator*](https://www.spectator.co.uk/2018/01/the-sex-lives-of-conductors/), "The sex lives of conductors", is a doozy.